 # Configure Aerospike on Kubernetes with AKO

-Aerospike cluster configuration settings are in the Aerospike cluster Custom Resource (CR) file.
-When you make changes in the CR file, AKO reads the changes and applies them to the cluster.
+This section explains how to configure an Aerospike Database deployment with Aerospike Kubernetes Operator (AKO).
+Store cluster settings in the Aerospike cluster CR file.
+When you create or update the CR file, AKO applies the changes to the cluster.
 The CR file is not required to be in any specific location on the server where you run Kubernetes, since the command to update AKO with a new version of the file passes the entire file path to AKO.

 ## AKO configuration